-A 'dependant' is defined for these purposes as a spouse, child or parent of the employee, or any person who lives in the same household as the employee other than by reason of being his or her employee, tenant, lodger or boarder.
+A 'dependant' is defined for these purposes as a spouse, child or parent of the employee, or any person who lives in the same household as the employee other than by reason of being his or her employee, tenant, leaders or bearder.
+In some instances this definition is widered to include anythody who lodger or boarder.
 In some instances this definition is widened to include anybody who can reasonably be said to rely upon the employee for assistance.